A Survey of Embodied AI: From Simulators to Research Tasks: Abstract

 \section{Abstract}

-There has been an emerging paradigm shift from the era of ``internet AI'' to ``embodied AI'', whereby AI algorithms and agents no longer simply learn from datasets of images, videos or text curated primarily from the internet.
-Instead, they learn through embodied physical interactions with their environments, whether real or simulated.
-Consequently, there has been substantial growth in the demand for embodied AI simulators to support a diversity of embodied AI research tasks.
-This growing interest in embodied AI is beneficial to the greater pursuit of artificial general intelligence, but there is no contemporary and comprehensive survey of this field.
-This paper comprehensively surveys state-of-the-art embodied AI simulators and research, mapping connections between these.
-By benchmarking nine state-of-the-art embodied AI simulators in terms of seven features, this paper aims to understand the simulators in their provision for use in embodied AI research.
-Finally, based upon the simulators and a pyramidal hierarchy of embodied AI research tasks, this paper surveys the main research tasks in embodied AI -- visual exploration, visual navigation and embodied question answering (QA), covering the state-of-the-art approaches, evaluation and datasets.
+There has been an emerging paradigm shift from the era of ``internet AI'' to ``embodied AI'', where AI algorithms and agents no longer learn from datasets of images, videos or text curated primarily from the internet.
+Instead, they learn through interactions with their environments from an egocentric perception similar to humans.
+Consequently, there has been substantial growth in the demand for embodied AI simulators to support various embodied AI research tasks.
+This growing interest in embodied AI is beneficial to the greater pursuit of Artificial General Intelligence (AGI), but there has not been a contemporary and comprehensive survey of this field.
+This paper aims to provide an encyclopedic survey for the field of embodied AI, from its simulators to its research.
+By evaluating nine current embodied AI simulators with our proposed seven features, this paper aims to understand the simulators in their provision for use in embodied AI research and their limitations.
+Lastly, this paper surveys the three main research tasks in embodied AI -- visual exploration, visual navigation and embodied question answering (QA), covering the state-of-the-art approaches, evaluation metrics and datasets.
+Finally, with the new insights revealed through surveying the field, the paper will provide suggestions for simulator-for-task selections and recommendations for the future directions of the field.